AbdAmmar/CuTC/README.md

 ## Overview

-This CUDA library is designed for the efficient computation of Transcorrelated integrals and dressing elements, enabling the application of normal-ordering using orthogonal and bi-orthogonal molecular orbitals.
+This CUDA library is designed for the efficient computation of Transcorrelated integrals and dressing elements for the application of normal-ordering using orthogonal or bi-orthogonal molecular orbitals.

 ## Features